 Top Channels for Parent Communication: and How to Best Utilise Them

 Channel 1 – Email

 Email lies at the heart of any good strategy for effective communication with parents in schools.

 In short, emails are free and easy to send and can be a great way to get in touch with your parents.
 However, when sharing sensitive or time-critical information, consider contacting parents by phone or SMS.
 This way, you can reach them more directly.

 Most email providers will allow you to schedule email sends in advance.
-Scheduling email comms for the next month or term frees up valuable admin time, giving you more time to deal with any urgent comms that might crop up.
+Scheduling email comms for the next month or term frees up valuable admin time, giving you more time to deal with any urgent messages that might crop up.

 You also have the option, with most email providers, to create and save templates.